 Earplugs act as a buffer between our senses and the noises made by those we do life with, making it possible to live with the distractions around us.

 My family attended a concert last fall in the gymnasium of a small local college.
-The headliners were the real draw, but the warm-up band was one we were also eager to see (a new band formed from a long-time favorite group, recently separated).
+The headliners were the real draw, but the warm-up band was one we were also eager to hear (a new band formed from a long-time favorite group, recently separated).
 We had an opportunity to sit in the second row from the stage, so we took it!
 This was the new band’s very first concert and we weren’t going to miss out!
 But as the music began to rattle the metal rafters of the drafty old gym, my ears began to pop.
 Then hurt.
 Then sting.
 We stuck it out for a couple of songs but ended up moving all the way to the back wall of the room to protect our ears, albeit too little, too late.
 The damage was done and my ears hurt for days afterward.
 Earplugs would have been a good idea.

-Earplugs protect our hearing and minimize the damage caused by poorly mixed sound and the ridiculously loud-living of others.
+Earplugs protect our hearing and minimize the damage caused by poorly mixed sound and the sometimes ridiculously loud-living of others.

 It can be excruciatingly difficult to Want What You’ve Got while lying sleepless next to someone who is snoring the night away.
 It can be painful to Want What You’ve Got when what sounded like a great idea ends up sounding like something that no human ear ought to be called upon to endure.
 And it can be awfully hard to Want What You’ve Got when the words and choices and actions of those around you blast loudly through your own efforts to live a peaceful, well-ordered life – and yet, here we are.
 All in this together.